 In addition, as part of the supplier assessment processes, intermittently the most business critical of the raw material suppliers may undergo an enhanced evaluation process, including an on-site audit.
+During the last financial year this process has been updated to specifically provide for modern slavery, and one of our global suppliers has been the first to undergo the revised audit.
 All raw material procurement for product manufactured by the Interface Group is undertaken by its global supply chain team (of which the European Purchasing Director is a member).
 This ensures a consistent approach to supplier evaluation.

 Within the UK IEL operates from three locations from which employees are based.
 At all those locations certain facility requirements (such as security and cleaning) are to differing degrees and extent, outsourced.
 By reason of the working knowledge of the service providers and in some cases the long standing nature of the relationships, the Working Group does not consider that there is a high risk of modern slavery and human trafficking within that part of IEL's supply chain.
-To ensure this a due diligence process with those contractors will be undertaken.
+To ensure this, during the last financial year. we began to drill down into the detail of this by beginning to review the service providers to our UK locations.